jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 h_j = \sigma(z) = \frac{1}{1 + e^{-z_j}}
 $$

-The following code implementation is self-explanatory.
-This demonstrates exactly how we do the weight multiplication and apply the sigmoid function.
-In this program, we use Numpy, a package for scientific computing with Python.
-It provides the many needed mathematical operations and array manipulations.
+The following is our code implementation which is pretty self-explainatory.
+The purpose is to demonstrate exactly how we do the weight multiplication and apply the sigmoid function.
+In this program, we use Numpy which is a package for scientific computing with Python.
+It provides many mathematic operations and array manipulations that we need.

-> We provide coding to help the audience verify their understanding.
-Nevertheless, a full understanding of this code is not needed or suggested.
+> We provide coding to help audience to verify their understanding.
+Nevertheless, a full understand of the code is not needed or suggested.

 ```python
 import numpy as np